Energy Sector Increasingly Vulnerable to Cyber Threats

 Again, though, government and private partners are trying to take action to prevent similar scenarios in the U.S. energy industry.
 The U.S. Federal Energy Regulatory Commission is constantly updated its mandates and recommendations on everything from personnel to IT protection.
 As

 cybersecurity awareness grows, the hope is that attacks can be both mitigated and learned from.
-Communication platforms, such as the NC4 Cyber Threat Exchange (CTX), can provide the energy industry invaluable knowledge as well as access to constantly shifting data.
+Communication platforms, such as the NC4 Cyber Defense Network (CDN), can provide the energy industry invaluable knowledge as well as access to constantly shifting data.
 This can leave them better prepared.
 It's a battle with no end in sight, one where preparation and reaction will be key.
 For more information e-mail us at

 info@NC4.com, or continue to browse our site for further details.